onionbazaar/tor-router/readme.txt

 == Description ==

 Tor Router directs all connections through a HTTP / SOCKS Proxy.
-Use this plugin in case your network requires a Proxy for outgoing traffic, or if you want to anonymize it via Tor.
-You can also block outbound traffic and define an exception-list for allowed addresses.
+Use this plugin if your network requires a Proxy for outgoing traffic, or if you want to anonymize it via Tor or external Proxy.

+A built-in Firewall allows you to block all outgoing traffic and define exceptions for allowed URLs or Plugins.

 To check if the routing works properly, there is a button "Check IP" in the Tor Router settings.
 This connects to https://icanhazip.com to display your external IP.

+If you set up a cron job for the tor-router.sh script, you can activate the Tor KeepAlive feature, which checks the connection once per hour and restarts the Tor Service on failure.
+It also allows to restart it manually from the Tor Router settings.

 For support, head over to the [WordPress Support Forum](https://wordpress.org/support/plugin/tor-router) or [https://onionbazaar.org/?p=help](https://onionbazaar.org/?p=help) for direct support.